variablesC++

 In C++ we can also define various other types of variables like Enumeration, Pointer, Array, Reference, Structure, and Classes.

-See also DESTRUCTORS IN C++
+See also Features of C++ 11

 The above types are variables of different data types.
 There are also variables of different types on the bases of scope like: